adam-paul952/sudoku-solver/README.md

 **Description:**

-This is a Solver for Sudoku puzzles.
-It is supposed to to take a file of an arbitrary length, print out the puzzle with 0's filling the open spaces and return the completed puzzle.
+**Description:**
+The Python version of this code is designed to read a text file that has your board on it, and print the results into your console.

+The solver.js file the board is hardcoded at the top, you can fill in the board with your board you wish to solve and console.log the reseults to your console.

+The remainder of the code is to be opened in your browser, and place your numbers in the board accordingly and return your solved board to the screen.

+All versions of this code is meant to have "0" denoting an empty space.

 **Built With:**